SecretFoundation/docs/secret-network-overview/blockchain-technology/cosmos-sdk.md

 As the application is not competing with others for blockspace or is limited by the VM computation, the performance is enhanced and only limited by the state-machine itself.

-In terms of security, developers are not constrained by the VM cryptographic functions or any VM exploitable mechanisms and can rely on their own cryptography or audited librairies.
+In terms of security, developers are not constrained by the VM cryptographic functions or any VM exploitable mechanisms and can rely on their own cryptography or audited libraries.

 ### Conclusion